 - New pedagogical opportunities: learn to think and write more clearly through a disciplined process of review and revision

-- Helping to link our students to other people, institutions, and places
+- Links to other people, institutions and places

 - Working towards a portfolio of exemplary student papers for reference in class

 - Growing the culture of vibrant scholarly research on our campuses by incorporating students